KHOmega/KH-PC-and-Linux-Setup/refined-windows-setup.md

 - Step 2: In your game installation folder, backup your original .exe by either moving or renaming `KINGDOM HEARTS II FINAL MIX.exe` somewhere or something different.

-- Step 3: Extract the Re:Fined .zip downloaded earlier, and place `KINGDOM HEARTS II FINAL MIX.exe`, `keystone.dll`, `Newtonsoft.Json.dll` and `System.Runtime.CompilerServices.Unsafe.dll` into your game directory folder.
+- Step 3: Place the `KH2-STEAM.exe` or `KH2-EGS.exe` exe file downloaded earlier, and place it into your game directory folder.
-   - If you get a box asking you if you would like to overwrite any data, select `Yes`
+   - Rename the .exe to `KINGDOM HEARTS II FINAL MIX.exe`

 Note:
 - The .exe's game icon may not update right away.
 This is due to Windows Icon caching and in no way affects Re:Fined.

-This is what your game installation folder should now look like:
+This is what your game installation folder should now look like (If you went the OpenKH Route):

 ![image](https://github.com/user-attachments/assets/b0319447-c01e-49cb-af66-e3aca2a33093)